 In terms of spooky history podcasts, Dark Histories is my day one.
 Dark Histories tells the stories of our darkest moments, deepest mysteries and strangest happenings.
 From large cultural events to smaller, localised legends host Ben is a natural born story teller that leaves you entranced.

 The podcast explores famous mysteries in an interesting and entertaining way.
 All the while its as accurate as possible and rooting the mysteries in the available evidence.
 That’s why I think I like this podcast so much – it explores spooky topics that could easily veer into speculation and fabrications but with an historian’s analytic eye.

 Given the subject of the podcast, its no surprise Ghosts and Folklore of Wales is pulling out all the stops for Halloween, with five special episodes to celebrate this ancient festival.
-Check out the first episode all about the history of Halloween and the origin of the Welsh Nos Calan Gaeaf here.
+Check out their first ever Halloween episode all about the history of Halloween and the origin of the Welsh Nos Calan Gaeaf here.

 In terms of spooky history podcasts, Cabinet of Curiosities is the granddaddy of them all.
 Twice a week, you’ll get a guided tour through some of the most bizarre corners of history, from unexplainable moments and coincidences, to people and objects that come with unusual backstories.

 One of the advantages about this particular podcast is the length – they only tend to be about ten minutes long, which is sometimes more convenient.
 There is no compromise with the quality of the spooky content though!

 Now, don’t let the title of this spooky history podcast mislead you.
 Macabre London does cover London’s gruesome history, but there are also so many stories from all around the world!
 My fave recent episode was all about the Marie Celeste, and it really uncovered the truth behind the legend.